 The Commission's decision to reform product liability as part of the EU digital strategy comes as a surprise.
-Last year, the EU Parliament issued its own proposal of a regulation covering AI liability.3 The Parliament's proposal targeted the operator, rather than the producer, of AI systems, imposing strict liability on the person in control of its operation.4 The European Commission has now abandoned the Parliament's approach entirely and focused on the liability of the producer rather than that of the operator.
-The focus on the producers of AI systems rather than on their users is the central policy decision underlying both proposals, the one of a revised Product Liability Directive and of a newly created AI Liability Directive.
-As will become clear, this policy choice deserves strong support.5 The technological developments that we observe today call for a tightening of liability rules for manufacturers, not for a shift of liability towards the users or operators of AI systems.
+Last year, the EU Parliament had issued its own proposal of a regulation covering AI liability.3 The Parliament's proposal targeted the operator, rather than the producer, of AI systems, imposing strict liability on the person in control of its operation.4 The EU Commission now abandoned the Parliament's approach entirely and focused on the liability of the producer rather than the one of the operator.
+The focus on the producers of AI systems rather than on their